The other day, I saw someone asking if the “Irish Car Bomb” drink is popular in Ireland.

 Another name for this drink is the “Irish Slammer”.
 This is because you have to drink it quickly before the cream begins to curdle.

 Do they serve “Irish Car Bombs” in Ireland?

-Personally speaking, I have never even heard of such a drink.
+Personally speaking, I have never heard of such a drink.
 And I have been living in Ireland for over thirty years.
-Nor have I ever seen it being listed on any cocktail menu.
+Nor have I ever seen it on any cocktail menu.

-While reading around online, I came across multiple stories of American tourists attempting to order the cocktail in Irish pubs.
+While researching this topic, I came across multiple stories about American tourists attempting to order the cocktail in Irish pubs.
 In most cases, the bartender had no clue what they were talking about.
-In other cases, the bartender became offended by the name of the drink.
+In some cases, the bartender became offended by the name of the drink.

 Will Irish people get offended if I ask for one?

-I can only speak for myself when I say that the name doesn’t really offend me.
-However, I can’t really pretend to know how other Irish people will react if you ask them for such a drink.
+Personally speaking, the name does not offend me.
+However, I cannot pretend to know how other Irish people will react if you ask them for such a drink.

-Put it this way: If I were to travel to the USA and order a drink that was named after a dark moment in American history, I doubt that it would be received so well.
+Think of it this way.
+If I were to walk into a bar in the United States and order a drink that was named after a dark moment in American history, how would people react?